-Jesus and his disciples were a small-scale Church that means, everything was organized and they even had a cash box (coffer) and the housekeeper, managing the cash box, was Judas Iscariot.
-Once upon a time an extremly devout woman came, and anointed Jesus with a very costly salve.
+Jesus and his disciples were a small-scale Church; that means that everything was organized and they even had a cash box (coffer), and the housekeeper managing the cash box was Judas Iscariot.
+Once upon a time, an extremly devout woman came by and anointed Jesus with a very costly salve.
 When Judas saw the waste of the salve, he criticized Jesus that the salve could have been sold, and the money could have been given to the poor.
-No matter, what Judas said, he was not concerned about the poor, but about his small income.
-Sometimes, when nobody was around, he found it easy to reach into God’s cash box and to take the salary, which Jesus had neglected to pay him.
-Wasn’t he the most diligent of them all?
+No matter what Judas said, he was not concerned about the poor but about his small income.
+Sometimes when nobody was around, he found it easy to reach into God’s cash box and to take the salary which Jesus had neglected to pay him.
+Wasn’t he (Judas) the most diligent of them all?

-The woman, who anointed Jesus, had a very great appreciation for her Lord, but Judas was somewhat annoyed that the ordinary carpenters son allowed wasting the salve, instead to increase Judas’ salary.
-Although Judas was under the supernatural call of Jesus Christ, he never was a true disciple, because he just followed Jesus, in order to earn money (simony).
-Judas was a fraud all the time.
+The woman who anointed Jesus had a very great appreciation for her Lord, but Judas was somewhat annoyed that the ordinary son of the carpenter allowed wasting the salve instead to increase Judas’ salary.
+Although Judas was under the supernatural call of Jesus Christ, he never was a true disciple because he just followed Jesus in order to earn money (simony).
+Judas was a fraud, all the time.
 He had no appreciation for Jesus like the devout woman.
 The other 11 disciples loved Jesus truely and believed that he was the Son of God.
-However they were in danger to get “infected” by Judas disbelief.
+However, they were in danger to get “infected” by Judas disbelief.

 What was Jesus’ way?

 Jesus had to be obedient to his heavenly father.
 It was the decision of God that Jesus should bear the sin of the whole mankind.
-Assumed, Jesus had struggled, the plan of God had never been fulfilled.
+Assumed, Jesus had struggled, then the plan of God had never been fulfilled.
 By accepting to be killed, Jesus provided the basis for our salvation.
-Romans Chapter 6 says that we have died and resurrected together with Jesus.
-That means, our old man of sin has died with Jesus on the cross, and we have entered a new life in Jesus in the power of his resurrection.
+Romans, Chapter 6 says that we have died and resurrected together with Jesus.
+That means that our old man of sin has died together with Jesus on the cross, and we have entered a new life in Jesus in the power of his resurrection.
 At Holy Baptism this salvation was dedicated to us.

-People like Judas usually are not only greedy for money, but also for fame, honour and power (it is fair to say, Judas was a typical politician or cardinal).
+People like Judas usually are not only greedy for money but also for fame, honour and power (it is fair to say that Judas was a typical politician or cardinal).

 How got his hopes dashed?

-Before Judas proceeded to leave this world, he decided that all people should have at least a good memory of him and he went to the high priests and told them he had turned in guiltless blood, and additionally he threw the wage of betrayel (30 silver coins) into the temple, so that all people of Isreal should get convinced that he had been a righteous man, having made a mistake.
+Before Judas proceeded to leave this world, he decided that all people should have at least a good remembrance of him, and he went to the high priests and told them he had turned in guiltless blood, and additionally he threw the wage of betrayel (30 silver coins) into the Temple so that all people of Israel should get convinced that he had been a righteous man having made a mistake.

-Now Judas saw that his life had suddenly ended up in an unimaginable darkness.
+Now, Judas saw that his life had suddenly ended up in an unimaginable darkness.
 He had been catapulted to the very edge of the universe or even beyond.
-Time has come for annihilation and he did it.
+Time had come for annihilation and he did it.
 That was it.
 The Early Church said: “Poor Judas!”